-Nearest neighbor search is a fundamental problem in computational geometry, with a countless number of applications in databases, information retrieval, computer vision, machine learning, signal processing, etc. [10].
+Nearest neighbor search is a fundamental problem in computational geometry, with countless applications in databases, information retrieval, computer vision, machine learning, signal processing, etc. [10].
 Given a set $P \subset \mathbb{R}^d$ of n points in d-dimensional space, we would like to preprocess P so that for any query point $q \in \mathbb{R}^d$ , we can quickly find the point in P that is closest to q.

-When the dimension d is "small", there are efficient solutions [7,17].
-As d increases, these algorithms quickly become inefficient: either the query time approaches linear or the space grows exponentially with d.
+There are efficient algorithms if the dimension d is "small" [7, 18].
+However, as d increases, these algorithms quickly become inefficient: either the query time approaches linear or the space grows exponentially with d.
 This phenomenon is usually called the "curse of dimensionality".
 Nonetheless, if one is satisfied with just an approximate nearest neighbor whose distance to the query point q lies within some factor $c = 1 + \varepsilon$ , $\varepsilon > 0$ , of the distance between q and the actual nearest neighbor, there are efficient solutions even for high dimensions.
-Several methods are known, offering trade-offs between the approximation factor, the space requirement, and the query time (see, e.g., [1,3] and its references).
+Several methods are known, offering trade-offs between the approximation factor, the space requirement, and the query time (see, e.g., [1,3] and the references therein).